sheikmohdimran/blog/_posts/2020-03-19-Colab_VS_Code.md

 comment: true
 ---

-The latest version of the popular Fast.AI course is now underway and has moved online, due to the limitation excerted by Corona Pandemic.
+The latest version of the popular Fast.AI course is now underway and has moved [online](https://twitter.com/jeremyphoward/status/1236088745251581952), due to the restritions in-lieu Corona Pandemic.
 Though the videos will be available to general public on July, you can still access the notebooks of the latest version here.

 ```
 https://github.com/fastai/course-v4